ATA Airlines

 The airline's parent company – New ATA Holdings, Inc. (the successor to ATA Holdings Inc., which was also once known as Amtran) – later changed its name to Global Aero Logistics, Inc. and purchased World Air Holdings, Inc. for $315 million in an all-cash transaction with the financial backing of the investment firm, MatlinPatterson.
 World Air Holdings, Inc. owned and operated North American Airlines and World Airways as two separate US-certified air carriers.
-ATA was North America's largest charter airline, and until its shutdown transported more troops for the United States military than any other commercial airline.
+ATA was North America's largest charter airline, and until its shutdown, it transported more troops for the United States military than any other commercial airline.

 On April 2, 2008, ATA filed for Chapter 11 bankruptcy protection.
-ATA then announced it was ceasing all services, effective 4:00 am EDT, Thursday April 3, 2008, citing the unexpected loss of a major contract for its military charter business, as a subcontractor of FedEx Express, along with recent increases in jet fuel prices.
+ATA then announced it was ceasing all services, effective 4:00 am EDT on Thursday, April 3, 2008, citing the unexpected loss of a major contract for its military charter business, as a subcontractor of FedEx Express, along with recent increases in jet fuel prices.
 Red-eye flights in the air at the time of the announcement proceeded to their destinations.
-Flight 4586 from Honolulu to Phoenix was the last ATA flight, departing almost two hours late at 12:10 am (HST) arriving April 3, 2008 at 8:48 am (MST).
+Flight 4586 from Honolulu to Phoenix was the last ATA flight, departing almost two hours late at 12:10 am (HST) arriving April 3, 2008, at 8:48 am (MST).

-Southwest Airlines owns and retains all ownership of the operating certificate and all assets held by ATA Airlines including trademarks, logos, etc. These were purchased for $7.5 million by Southwest while ATA was operating under bankruptcy protection.
+Southwest Airlines owns and retains the operating certificate and all assets previously held by ATA Airlines including trademarks, logos, etc. These were purchased for $7.5 million by Southwest while ATA was operating under bankruptcy protection.

 History

 Early years

-ATA was established in August 1973 as American Trans Air (ATA) to provide aircraft for Ambassadair Travel Club.
+ATA began as American Trans Air to provide aircraft for Ambassadair, an air travel club that had been founded by owner J. George Mikelsons in August 1973 after he had spent eight years at the Voyager 1000 air travel club, including as chief pilot.
 Its first aircraft was a Boeing 720 named Miss Indy, with a second Boeing 720 (Spirit of Indiana) added in 1978.
 ATA received its common-air carrier certificate in March 1981.
-Operations started as a charter carrier in 1981, with a fleet of eight Boeing 707s based in Indianapolis, Indiana.
+Operations started as a charter carrier in 1981, with a fleet of eight Boeing 707s based in Indianapolis.
 In 1983, American Trans Air introduced its first McDonnell Douglas DC-10, a series -10, followed in 1984 by a long range series -40.
-Amtran, Inc., was founded by owner J. George Mikelsons in 1984, as the holding company for Ambassadair, ATA and any future subsidiaries.
+Amtran, Inc., was founded by Mikelsons in 1984 as the holding company for Ambassadair, ATA, and any future subsidiaries.
 The airline replaced the 707s with Boeing 727-100 trijets in 1984, and added Rolls-Royce powered Lockheed L-1011 TriStar wide body jetliners (most of which were ex-Delta Air Lines and TWA) in 1985, and Boeing 757-200s in 1989.
 ATA was an all charter airline flying to destinations all over the world.
-American Trans Air started its first scheduled service in 1986 between Indianapolis, Indiana (Indianapolis International Airport), and Fort Myers, Florida (Southwest Florida International Airport).
+American Trans Air started its first scheduled service in 1986 between Indianapolis (Indianapolis International Airport), and Fort Myers, Florida (Southwest Florida International Airport).